google8d2f7fffcdc71abe.html

 In 1835, all missionaries left Madagascar, but many converts held to their faith, worshipping in private homes or in the countryside, hiding their bibles in caves and holes in the ground.
 The martyrdom suffered by Malagasy Christians only served to strengthen their resolve.
 When, in 1861, the new king Radama II restored freedom of religion and declared an amnesty for all condemned for their beliefs, thousands flocked to newly-opened places of worship.
 Christianity was no longer a foreign import because the Malagasy Christians had their own martyrs, preachers and ordained pastors.
 Protestantism became established, even socially fashionable, among the ruling classes.

 With the field opened again for missionary activity, the LMS faced competition from other Protestant denominations, including the Anglicans and Lutherans.
-The Jesuits, based on the French island of Réunion, established small missions on the west coast, and by the 1860s were competing for souls in the central highlands and on the east coast.
+The Jesuits, based on the French island of Réunion, established missions on the west coast, and by the 1860s were competing for souls in the central highlands and on the east coast.
 The influence of the Roman Catholic Church increased after Madagascar became a French colony in 1896.
 Yet Lutheranism continued to thrive, and the missionaries built churches throughout the country.
 Today, the Malagasy Lutheran Church claims to have more than four million members in Madagascar and other countries.
-And they do love to sing.
+And they love to sing.

 We were staying at the Norwegian Mission in the Isoraka district, high on one of the city’s hills.
 It was originally built as an administrative center and provided accommodation for missionaries visiting the capital.
 Today, its guest houses are open to all, but you won’t find it advertised on the hotel or backpackers’ travel websites.
-It was recommended by one of our team members, Luke Freeman, an anthropologist who has worked in Madagascar for almost 25 years and had stayed there on previous visits.
+It was recommended by one of our team members, Luke Freeman, an anthropologist who had worked in Madagascar for almost 25 years and had stayed there on previous visits.
 A group of two-story buildings around a garden, it’s an oasis from the traffic and bustle of the city.
 Each building has a memorial plaque to a noted missionary or church leader.
 History is even celebrated in the Wi-Fi code.
 No boring “guest 123” stuff, but a real name, Andrianarijaona (which is difficult to type, especially if you’re in a hurry).
 Rakoto Andrianarijaona, whose father and grandfather were both prominent revivalist pastors, became the first native Malagasy to be named leader of the national church in 1960.

 For about $18 a night, you get a simple, clean room with bathroom, and a shower (the water was always hot).
 The so-called “Norwegian breakfast” (rolls, butter, jam, cheese, ham, tomatoes, cucumbers, juice and coffee) sets you back 8,000 ariary ($2.50); for $2.00 you can get the Malagasy breakfast of rice with leaves (rice and leaves in a broth), juice and coffee.
 There’s no bar, of course, but you are within a few minutes’ walk of three excellent, and modestly-priced, French restaurants and a Vietnamese.
 It's the best accommodation deal in town.

-On the market in Quartier Isotry, Antananarivo
+Madagascar: On the market in Quartier Isotry

 In Madagascar, where about three quarters of the population live on less than US $2 per day, recycling is not a matter of social responsibility but an economic necessity.
 The most ingenious examples of recycling are on the markets.
 Not the upscale markets where middle-class Malagasy, expats and tourists shop, but the regular markets that serve most residents.
-On a break from our work with UNICEF in December 2015, my colleague Luke Freeman, an anthropologist who has worked in Madagascar for over 20 years, took me to the rambling market in the Quartier Isotry, one of the poorer districts of central Antananarivo.
+On a break from our work with UNICEF, my colleague Luke Freeman, an anthropologist who has worked in Madagascar for over 20 years, took me to the rambling market in the Quartier Isotry, one of the poorer districts of central Antananarivo.

 Antananarivo+market.jpg